Hide-and-Seek Attribution: Weakly Supervised Segmentation of Vertebral Metastases in CT: Results

-Segmentation accuracy across lesion phenotypes is summarized in Table~\ref{tab:main_metrics}.
-For blastic lesions, the proposed method reaches a Detection F1 of $0.91 \pm 0.17$ (vs.\ $0.79 \pm 0.23$ for the best CAM baseline and $0.72 \pm 0.23$ for AD), with Instance Dice increasing from $0.74 \pm 0.11$ (Otsu) to $0.87 \pm 0.16$ and Global Dice from $0.74 \pm 0.08$ to $0.88 \pm 0.14$, alongside the lowest ASSD.
-For lytic lesions, Detection F1 rises from $0.67 \pm 0.23$ (MedSAM) to $0.85 \pm 0.21$, and Instance Dice from $0.55 \pm 0.23$ (Otsu) to $0.78 \pm 0.24$, with the lowest ASSD and highest Global Dice among all methods.
-Mixed lesions remain challenging for all approaches, but the proposed method attains the highest Instance Dice ($0.62 \pm 0.18$), the highest Global Dice ($0.62 \pm 0.20$), and the lowest ASSD ($1.02 \pm 0.53$).
+\paragraph{Overall segmentation performance.} Segmentation accuracy across lesion phenotypes is summarized in Table~\ref{tab:main_metrics}.
+For blastic lesions, the proposed method reaches a Detection F1 of $0.91 \pm 0.17$ (vs.\ $0.79 \pm 0.23$ for the best CAM baseline and $0.72 \pm 0.23$ for AD), with Instance Dice increasing from $0.74 \pm 0.11$ (Otsu) to $0.87 \pm 0.16$ and Global Dice from $0.74 \pm 0.08$ to $0.88 \pm 0.14$, alongside the lowest ASSD (all improvements with p $<$ 0.001).
+For lytic lesions, Detection F1 rises from $0.67 \pm 0.23$ (MedSAM) to $0.85 \pm 0.21$, and Instance Dice from $0.55 \pm 0.23$ (Otsu) to $0.78 \pm 0.24$, with the lowest ASSD and highest Global Dice among all methods (all improvements with p $<$ 0.01).
+Mixed lesions are challenging for all approaches, show lower performance differences, and none reach statistical significance.\footnote{Full confidence intervals and p-values are in Table~\ref{tab:stat_significance} in the appendix.}

 \paragraph{Qualitative comparison.} Four representative cases are shown in Fig.~\ref{fig:qualitative}: two where the method performs well and two that expose its limitations and typical failure modes of baselines\footnote{Additional examples and metrics appear in appendix~\ref{appendix:additional}.}.
 Otsu produces large intensity-driven masks, useful with strong contrast (2) but prone to oversegment bright or noisy tissue (1, 3, 4).
 CAM-based methods yield coarse, discriminative activations, often capturing only part of a lesion (2, 4), with GradCAM++ highlighting small fragments (2) or responses across the vertebra (4).
 LayerCAM permits multiple components, but secondary responses reflect classifier bias toward benign findings, such as vertebra endplate or curvature.
 MedSAM frequently segments dark marrow or the entire vertebral body.
 AD produces fragmented residuals due to reconstruction errors and misses lytic lesions resembling fatty marrow conversion (2).
 The proposed method provides anatomically aligned masks across all rows, capturing diffuse blastic spread (1) and the major extent of a large lytic lesion (2).
 Remaining limitations include small holes in blastic regions (3, 4) and missed lytic components due to size filtering (4).
+Qualitative evaluation was conducted with radiologist guidance.

 \paragraph{Phenotype-specific performance.} We stratify inferred masks by lesion type (appendix \ref{appendix:delta}).
 Lesion-wise precision–recall curves versus the $\Delta$-score show a clear disparity: blastic lesions follow a clean precision–recall profile, whereas lytic lesions exhibit markedly noisier behavior.
 Lesion sizes follow the same pattern: blastic true positives are typically large (mean $225.9$ pixels), while lytic true positives are substantially smaller (mean $52.4$), and most lytic false positives are very small (mean $14.3$).